CPCLab/lister/README.md

 This repository contains a set of files to parse SOP from lab experiments.

-# Why?
+# Motivation

 As research lab usually has their own set of SOP to conduct experiments, a tool to extract metadata from an editable document (e.g., DOCX) would be handy.
 The metadata is helpful in documenting the research and hence improves the reproducibility of the conducted research.
 To enable the metadata extraction, the SOP should follow some annotation rules (described later below).

-# How is this repo structured?
+# Repository structure

 - The base directory contains the metadata extraction script.

 - *input* directory contains the docx SOPs example for extraction.

 - *output* directory contains extracted steps order – key – value in both JSON and XLSX format.

-# What is extracted from the SOP, and how is it represented in the docx document?
+# List of supported annotations

 The parser extracts: